 ISA investments form part of your estate for Inheritance Tax purposes.

-A. You can only open an ISA if you are resident in the UK for tax purposes (ask your Tax Office if you are in any doubt about this).
+A. You can only subscribe to an ISA if you are resident in the UK for tax purposes (ask your Tax Office if you are in any doubt about this).

-Crown employees, such as diplomats or members of the armed forces, who are working overseas and paid by the government are eligible to open an ISA.
-Their spouses or civil partners can also open an ISA.
+Crown employees, such as diplomats or members of the armed forces, who are working overseas and paid by the government are eligible to subscribe to an ISA.
+Their spouses or civil partners can also subscribe to an ISA.

-If you start an ISA in the UK and then go abroad, you cannot continue putting money into the ISA (unless you are a Crown employee working overseas or the spouse or civil partner of a Crown employee working overseas).
+If you open an ISA in the UK and then go abroad, you cannot continue putting money into the ISA (unless you are a Crown employee working overseas or the spouse or civil partner of a Crown employee working overseas) after you cease to be UK resident.
 However, you can keep your ISA and you will still get tax relief on investments held in the ISA.
-When you return, you can start putting money in again (subject to the normal annual limits).
+When you return and become UK resident again, you can start putting money in again (subject to the normal annual limits).

-A. If, by mistake, you put too much money into your ISAs (more than £11,520 in the tax year 2013-14, of which up to £5,760 can be put into one cash ISA), the excess payments are invalid, and you are not entitled to any tax relief on investments purchased with the excess payments.
+A. If, by mistake, you put too much money into your ISAs, the excess payments are invalid, and you are not entitled to any tax relief on income from investments purchased with the excess payments.

 You should not try to correct this mistake yourself.
 Where appropriate, HMRC will contact you after the end of the year and tell you what action is necessary.

-A. If, by mistake, you put too much money into your ISAs (more than £11,280 in the tax year 2012-13, of which up to £5,640 can be put into one cash ISA), the excess payments are invalid, and you are not entitled to any tax relief on investments purchased with the excess payments.
+A. If, by mistake, you put too much money into your ISAs the excess payments are invalid, and you are not entitled to any tax relief on income from investments purchased with the excess payments.

 You should not try to correct this mistake yourself.
 Where appropriate, HMRC will contact you after the end of the year and tell you what action is necessary.